ALL PARTICIPANTS MUST FOLLOW THE RULES AND REGULATIONS IN ORDER TO ALLOW TO PARTICIPATE IN THE COMPETITION.

 Teachers may take part in the competition.
-If a teacher is registered in the competition, the routine will automatically be classified as semi-professional.
-Teachers cannot be registered in the SOLO or DUO/TRIO categories.
+If a routine contains 25% of semi-professional dancers or more, the routine will automatically be classified as semi-professional.

-Payment must be made by cheque, made out to FEEL THE BEAT or by Paypal.
+Payment must be made by cheque, Paypal or interac (firstname.lastname@example.org).
 Your registration will be processed upon receipt of your payment.

 Individual payments made by dancers, parents or choreographers will not be accepted, except for the workshops or if a dancers register without being associated to a dance studio.

 Payment must be sent to the following address:

-FEEL THE BEAT 21 Costigan Street, Edmundston NB E3V 1W7
+FEEL THE BEAT 21 Hill Street, Edmundston NB E3V 1H7

 A 50$ fee will be added to any cheque refused by a banking institution, for any and whatever reason.